maulikdave-fh/notes/msa_eda/7-Observability.md

 # Introduction
-Bugs, performance issues are inevitable in prod.
-These issues are particularly hard to troubleshoot in distributed systems comprised of many microservices.
+Bugs, performance issues are inevitable in prod. <mark>These issues are particularly hard to troubleshoot in distributed systems comprised of many microservices. </mark>

 ## What is Observability?
 1. Observability allows us to follow a flow of individual;